transfyrai/pipette_well_challenge/README.md

 ### Output:

-Your code should take 2 video files as input an first-person-view (FPV) video path and a topview video path and provide a JSON-formatted output like below (this is the same format as the labels, except the key is changed from `wells_ground_truth` to `wells_prediction`).
+Your code should take 2 video files as input -- first-person-view (FPV) video path and a topview video path -- and provide a JSON-formatted output like below (this is the same format as the labels, except the key is changed from `wells_ground_truth` to `wells_prediction`).

 ```JSON
 {